Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/vvv-config.yml.md

 It may be necessary to run ruby script during provisioning to do more complex things.
 This might be installing system wide packages inside the virtual machine etc.

-It's recommend that instead the `utilities` section be used when possible.
+It's recommended that instead the `utilities` section be used when possible.
 Writing your own Vagrant Ruby code is an in depth topic, and could destabilise VVV if done incorrectly.
 This should only be used by advanced users with knowledge of the subject.

 ### nginx_upstream